tiagoporto/swill-boilerplate/README.md

 ### Vector Sprite

-To generate SVG sprites is used [gulp-svg-sprite](https://github.com/jkphl/gulp-svg-sprite), as fallback all the SVG sprites are converted to `.png` with [gulp-svg2png](https://github.com/akoenig/gulp-svg2png)
+SVG sprites are generated with [gulp-svg-sprite](https://github.com/jkphl/gulp-svg-sprite), and as a fallback, all the SVG sprites are converted to `.png` with [gulp-svg2png](https://github.com/akoenig/gulp-svg2png)

 * Put the icon in `src/images/sprite`.
 * In HTML put the class in elements